Section - A

 (b) Both (A) and (R) are true, but (R) is not the correct explanation of (A).

 (c) (A) is true, but (R) is false.

 (d) (A) is false, but (R) is true.

 Q.20.
-Krishna is working in a neighboring field with very less wages.
+Krishna is working in a neighbouring field with very fewer wages.
 Expenses on sudden illnesses or functions in the family are also met through loans.
-The landowner charges an interest rate of 5 percent per month.
+The landowner charges an interest rate of 5 per cent per month.
 At Present she owes the landowner Rs.5000.
 Analyse the credit arrangements given above.